 As an applicant to the UW Graduate School, you may apply to multiple department programs at the University of Washington.
-However, for the Department of Biostatistics programs, you must choose a single program.
+However, for the Department of Biostatistics programs, you must choose a single program - either the MS Capstone, MS Thesis, or PhD.
 Please choose the one best suited to your goals.

 There are two pathways for the PhD degree (standard pathway or statistical genetics pathway), but the admissions application is the same for all applicants.
 Applicants who opt for the statistical genetics pathway may declare their selection of the pathway after they are enrolled.

 Applicants to our PhD program are not automatically considered for the MS. On occasion when we have many highly qualified PhD applicants, a few of these applicants may be offered admission to the MS due to limited space and funding, but this is rare.
 Please note that we are unable to accept petitions from denied PhD applicants to be reconsidered for the MS program.

 Applicants to our MS program who designate "doctoral” as the ultimate degree goal may be considered for both programs, but will be considered primarily for admission to the MS program.